How to forecast AR, AP, Unearned Revenue & Prepayments

 Types of timing profiles

 You can leverage the following timing cadences within a Fathom forecast.

 To edit or change the timing profile of an account,

-💡Pro Tip: You can add prior months for prepayments or accruals by using the three dot/ more options/ ellipses menu to the right of the green ‘add a month’ plus sign.
+💡Pro Tip: You can add prior months for prepayments or accruals by using the ‘Three dot’ icon to the right of the green ‘add a month’ plus sign.

 ❗Note: Fathom will warn you if the total amount is less than or more than 100 percent with a red warning.
 You cannot have an amount less than 100 percent.